CodeforNRV/va-service-mapping/README.md

 Any other column will be used to populate the info window that appears when an icon is clicked on the map.

 ### Adding Rows or Changing Addresses of Existing Rows
-When a new row is added or an address is changed, make sure a cells for `Latitude` and `Longitude` are blank.
+When a new row is added or an address is changed, make sure the cells for `Latitude` and `Longitude` are blank.
 Once the address is correct, click `Geocoding` in the menu at the top, then click `Geocode Rows - Current Sheet`.
 The `Latitude` and `Longitude` fields should be filled in automatically.

 ![](http://i.imgur.com/O72HjkQ.png)
 ![](http://i.imgur.com/tknMjpC.png)